AlyssaHove/AlyssaHove/README.md

 🔭 I’m currently personally working/ planning out on a lot of interesting side projects
 - A BF compiler in C++
 - A Kotlin compiler in C++
-- A drawing app for Android.
-- A secret android project that deals partially with executive functioning issues
 - a personal portfolio site in Angular 11
+- A narritive game in Unity

 🌱 I’m currently learning...
 - Kotlin